I’ve just disembarked a European river cruise on a 1930s barge that took everything I thought I knew about cruising and turned it on its head.

 Were There E-Bikes Available?

-The Merlijn does have e-bikes available and 6 people in our group were on e-bikes.
+The Merlijn does have e-bikes available and six people in our group were on e-bikes.

-They described to me like having everything you do boosted, you’ve still got to cycle but if theres a hill or the wind is strong, it takes away that difficult part.
+They described it to me as having everything you do boosted, you’ve still got to cycle, but if theres a hill or the wind is strong, it takes away that difficult part.

 My mini cat Hudson did try out the e-bikes but his paws didn’t reach the peddles.

-The funny thing was that I wasn’t the only person travelling with a toy mascot, I’ve never been on a cruise before where my fellow guests have also brought their toys to dinner but we had a spare table, so decided to set it up for the toys.
+The funny thing was that I wasn’t the only person travelling with a toy mascot.
+I’ve never been on a cruise before, where my fellow guests have also brought their toys to dinner.
+We had a spare table, so we decided to set it up for the toys.

 The Group Found a Train That Reminded Them of Me